132nd-vWing/ATRM_Brief/Pages/R7_CAS_TASK.md

 ### Identification
 - HVT ALPHA: Inside outpost structure.

-- HVT BRAVO:
+- HVT BRAVO: TBD

 ## Admin
-- Must be activated via F10 menu before flights take-off.
+- Must be activated via F10 menu when CAS flight is checking in with JTAC.
+(JTAC / FAC(A) responsibility)
+- JTAC can be switched to a FAC(A) if not JTAC is availeble.
 - If High Value Targets are encountered, these are priority 1 targets, and need to be taken out as soon as possible.
 - Provide as much intelligence as possible after the mission in the after action review on the 132nd website (answering the intelligence questions).
 - Provide good BDA in the after action review on the 132nd website .
 - Information about the 31st Mechanized regiment composition can be found here: - [Red Force ground doctrine](/ATRM_Brief/Pages/Generic_groundforce.html)

-WORK IN PROGRESS - WORK IN PROGRESS - WORK IN PROGRESS <br>i0
+WORK IN PROGRESS - WORK IN PROGRESS - WORK IN PROGRESS <br>